Skip to main content

 You need to make sure you have enough time if you are posting your notice.

 It's okay for a notice to arrive earlier than it needs to.
-But if it arrives even 1 day late, your tenancy might run on for another month unless the landlord accepts the notice.
+But if it arrives even 1 day late, your tenancy could run on for another month.

 Check your most recent agreement